asebak/ui5-intellij-plugin/README.md

 ![alt tag](http://sap.github.io/openui5/images/OpenUI5_new_big_side.png)
 ======
 ## Extension Overview
-This unofficial extension allows you to create basic sap ui5 applications that will run with Intellij platform rather than eclipse.
+This extension allows you to create basic sap ui5 applications that will run with Intellij platform.